parrots-14/ADB-GUI-Tool/README.md

 Reconnect offline - Resets offline devices, forcing it to reconnect

+## What commands will be added?

+ADB Install - Command implemented, working on adding arguments to get the path to APK, coming in 1.2

+ADB Uninstall - Not implemented, coming in 1.2

+ADB Sideload - Not implemented, coming in 1.2

+ADB Push - Not implemented

+ADB Pull - Not implemented

+I plan on adding more, but those are the ones that are going to be added soon.

 ## How can I see the output?
 When you open the .py file, you should get py.exe, or something resembling Command Prompt.
 From there, you will be able to see the output.